-We continue to see significant volatility in global equity markets with large daily falls and gains seemingly now the norm.
+The coronavirus pandemic has caused significant volatility in global equity markets and we continue to see larger daily falls and gains than we would normally expect.
 With this in mind, it is really important that you think twice before taking any action over your pensions and investments.